FosterCommerce/craft-commercereports/README.md

 Better stats for Craft Commerce.

-## Key Changes

-- A bunch of components for frontend reports in `src/resources/components/*.vue`.
-- Slightly expanded webpack config to include `vue-loader` and split out CSS with MiniCssExtractPlugin.
-- Single `src/resources/index.js` for initializing app (per CP view).
-- Very simple Twig templates in `src/templates` for initializing control panel layouts.
-- New `main.css` with styles common to included components.
-(See `src/resources/css/*.module.css`.)

 ## Local Project Install

 Copy source to a folder named `plugin` in a Craft project.